RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ## Overview

 1. Clone this repository
-2. Run the Interaction CLI to generate secrets, overrides, and prerequisites
+2. Generate your overrides file (Web UI or CLI)
-3. Run prerequisites and deploy with Helm
+3. Generate secrets and deploy
 4. Validate the deployment
 5. Activate your license and install databases